halfer/TemplateSystem/README.md

 From your template root, you can do just this:

-	require_once $root . '/vendor/TemplateSystem/TemplateSystem.php';
+	require_once $root . '/vendor/TemplateSystem/ControllerBase.php';

 The component base class will be loaded automatically if it is required.

 Usage
 -----

-Your entry point to the plugin should create a controller class, which is a descendent of the `TemplateSystem` class.
-Personally, I like to extend `TemplateSystem` to a base class for the whole plugin (e.g. MyPluginBase) and then any plugin entry points can extend that.
+Your entry point to the plugin should create a controller class, which is a descendent of the `ControllerBase` class.
+Personally, I like to extend `ControllerBase` to a base class for the whole plugin (e.g. MyPluginBase) and then any plugin entry points can extend that.
 That helps provide a common parent in which shared controller code may reside.

 So you could have:

-	class MyPluginBase extends TemplateSystem {} /* in lib/MyPluginBase.php */
+	class MyPluginBase extends ControllerBase {} /* in lib/MyPluginBase.php */
 	class MyPluginMain extends MyPluginBase {} /* in lib/MyPluginMain.php */

 When instantiating a controller, the full path of the plugin should be provided to the constructor:

 	$root = dirname(__FILE__);

-	require_once $root . '/vendor/TemplateSystem/TemplateSystem.php';
+	require_once $root . '/vendor/TemplateSystem/ControllerBase.php';
 	require_once $root . '/lib/MyPluginBase.php';
 	require_once $root . '/lib/MyPluginMain.php';

 	$controller = new MyPluginMain( $root );
 	$controller->runAll();

+In the child of the ControllerBase, you'll want to bring the namespaced class into view:

+	use TemplateSystem\Change2\ControllerBase;

+	public MyPluginBase extends ControllerBase
+	{
+		// Your parent code goes here
+	}

-Then, in your controller child, start off by implementing an execute method, thus:
+Then, in your final controller child, extend your parent and start off by implementing an execute method, thus:

 	public function execute()
 	{
-		// Your code goes here
+		// Your child code goes here
 	}

 When rendering a template in a controller - say for an options page - we use something like this: